Commitment and innovation define U.S. cotton production. Over the last 35 years, the commitment of U.S.

 Weed resistance will continue to expand as more weed species gain

-resistance to existing herbicide modes of
+resistance to existing herbicide modes of action.
+Since no new

-action.
-Since no new modes of action4 are anticipated in the next
+modes of action4 are anticipated in the next ten years, growers

-pressure to adopt cover crops to suppress weeds.
-Research will
+will be under even greater pressure to adopt cover crops to suppress

-clarify which cover crop species and varieties
+weeds.
+Research will clarify which cover crop species and varieties

 provide allelopathic weed suppression, enhancing cover crop efficacy.

-biology (nutrient and water uptake through roots) by increasing
+water uptake through roots) by increasing the soil organic matter and

-seedling wind protection and pathogen
+benefits include seedling wind protection and pathogen

 suppression.
 Grower adoption of soil health measures will continue